alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

 The bias can be modelled as a a weight $w_0$ connected to a dummy input $x_0$ set to 1.

-If we ignore bias for a second, the output $y$ can be written as the sum of all inputs times the weights thresholded by the sum value being greater than zero or not.
+If we ignore bias term, the output $y$ can be written as the sum of all inputs times the weights; thresholded by zero.

 $$
-y = 1  \text{ if } \sum_i w_i x_i \ge 0 \text{  else } y=0
+y = 1  \text{ if } \;\sum_i w_i x_i \ge 0  \text{ else } y=0
 $$

+The Perceptron will fire if the sum of its inputs is greater than zero; else it will not.
+It will be *activated* if the sum of its inputs is greater than zero; else it will not.

+## The Activation Function of the Nerual Network

 The big blue circle is the primitive brain of the primitive neural network - the perceptron brain.
 Which is basically a function $\sigma$ (sigma).

  This is what is called as an **Activation Function** in Neural Networks.
 We will see that later.

-This is a step function we use here, output is non continuous (and hence non-differentiable) and is either 1 or 0.
+ In Perceptron, this is a step function we use here, output is non continuous (and hence non-differentiable) and is either 1 or 0.

 If the inputs are arranged as a column matrix and weights also arranged likewise then both the input and weights can be treated as vector and $\sum_i w_i x_i$ is same as the dot product $\mathbf{w}\cdot\mathbf{x}$.

 Hence the activation function can also be written as

 $$
 \sigma (x) =